bboxy/bitfire/readme.txt

 Dirart
 ------

 The dirart is expected like a normal dir-layout would look like on a screen, see the exampledir.bin and exampledir.png, so all you need to do is draw things on a screen (or multiple screens if you need a larger dir-layout) and save the screen.
 Content must be aligned top/left.
+Also .c files exported from Marq's Petscii editor can be read and used as dirart.

 Synching to music
 -----------------